What is a Citizen Scientist?

-The UF CTSI Citizen Scientist Program expands on this approach and engages community members who may or may not have specific health conditions.The Implementation Science Program at the CTSI began with Innovation Studios — roundtable discussions of research proposals that included a variety of stakeholders.
+The UF CTSI Citizen Scientist Program expands on this approach and engages community members who may or may not have specific health conditions.The Learning Health System Program at the CTSI began with Innovation Studios — roundtable discussions of research proposals that included a variety of stakeholders.
 Although the discussions were mutually beneficial, patients needed additional background to feel comfortable speaking during these meetings, and researchers needed additional training in meaningful stakeholder engagement.

 The Implementation Science Program recruited individuals to become “patient scientists.”
 As training materials for both researchers and participants were developed, the patient scientists renamed the program, and what ultimately became the Citizen Scientist Program was born.
 The program was further developed to engage patients and community members as meaningful collaborators throughout the research process, and is a diverse group that varies by gender, age, race, ethnicity and cultural representation.

 By partnering patients with scientists, community clinicians, and other stakeholders, as needed for the research topic, the program aims to

 - Improve the quality, applicability, and relevance of research

 - Translate the findings into a broad range of health care delivery settings